-- (a) is, or is intended to be, partial antly urban in character; and - (b) is, or is intended to be, pirt of a housing and labour market of at least 10,000 people well-functioning an enviror ment has the meaning in Policy 1.
+- (a) is, or is intended to be, predominantly urban in character; and - (b) is, or is intended to be, part of a housing and labour market of at least 10,000 people well-functioning urban environment has the meaning in Policy 1.

-- (2) Terms de a in the Act and used in this National Policy Statement have the meanings in the Act, upless otherwise specified. - (3) Terms defined in the National Planning Standard issued under section 58E of the Act and used in this National Policy Statement have the meanings in that Standard), unless otherwise specified. - (4) A reference in this National Policy Statement to a zone is: - (a) a reference to that zone as described in Standard 8 (Zone Framework Standard) of the National Planning Standard; or - (b) a reference to the nearest equivalent zone, in relation to local authorities that have not yet implemented the Zone Framework in the National Planning Standard.
+- (2) Terms defined in the Act and used in this National Policy Statement have the meanings in the Act, unless otherwise specified. - (3) Terms defined in the National Planning Standard issued under section 58E of the Act and used in this National Policy Statement have the meanings in that Standard, unless otherwise specified. - (4) A reference in this National Policy Statement to a zone is: - (a) a reference to that zone as described in Standard 8 (Zone Framework Standard) of the National Planning Standard; or